-Our how to get more sales online guide covers the 3 basics you need for product page content – the product name, the product description and product images.
+Our how to get more sales online guide covers the 3 basics you need for product page content – the product name, product information and product images.

 Let’s have a Coke … online

 First, because it’s a low value per purchase, a relatively heavy item and widely available.
-That mix of factors mean they focus more on selling through online retailers than direct-to-Consumer (D2C). (though you can find some wholesale options to buy Coke direct online).
-The delivery cost to send out a single can or bottle of Coke via D2C would be prohibitively high.
+That mix of factors means they focus more on selling through online retailers than direct-to-Consumer (D2C). (though you can find some wholesale options to buy Coke direct online).
+The delivery cost for a single can or bottle of Coke via D2C would be prohibitively high.

 Impulse shopping online

 Coca-Cola has to use a food delivery service like Uber Eats, or more local specialised delivery companies to be able to meet the impulse need.

 On Uber Eats, you can only satisfy an impulse need for Coca-Cola by ordering it from restaurants.
 You have to order food with your Coke.

 So you get your Coke from places like Pizza Hut, Subway or Hungry Jacks.

 But if you want Coke without food, then you need to try somewhere else.

 They mainly focus on alcohol, but will also deliver mixers like Coca-Cola and others.